 Graphically the game is a step up from the previous Empire games – it just looks so much cleaner and nicer.
 There are also some fun videos to watch, including the game’s opening cinematic which is amazing.
 There are some great details on the units as well – zoom in for a closer look and you can practically see the grit and dirt on the troops faces or the gleam in their armor.
 The other fantastic piece of this game is the music and voice acting.
 Creative Assembly went all out and provided proper Japanese voice acting (or in the case of advisors, English speaking Japanese actors) and Japanese musical accompaniments.
 While hearing the same commands over and over can be annoying, the music was always fun, especially so before a battle.

 There are some glitches in the game however that carried over from the Empire games.
 While they are not necessarily the worst, there was one glitch that effectively destroyed the online cooperative/competitive mode.
 As you played, the games could possibly de-sync, causing different actions to happen to each player.
 Beyond that though, the rest of the game is a fantastic play and a great return to the Total War series.
-And for only $29.99 now, it’s a perfect game for those looking to try a longer, more drawn-out title rather than a 4-hour long first-person shooter.Note: The Total War: Shogun 2 review was written based on the PC version of the game.
+And for only $29.99 now, it’s a perfect game for those looking to try a longer, more drawn-out title rather than a 4-hour long first-person shooter.Note: Total War: Shogun 2 was reviewed on PC.
+A digital copy of the game was purchased by SelectButton.